Parametric Operator Inference to Simulate the Purging Process in Semiconductor Manufacturing: Numerical Results

-We compare the y-velocity and radial velocity flow fields at the monitor location for the case with the largest error, $(\mu_p, \mu_q)=(0.56, 0.95)$, in Figures~\ref{fig:mon_contour_y_velocity} and~\ref{fig:mon_contour_radial_velocity}.
+We compare the y-velocity and radial velocity flow fields at the monitor location for the case with the largest error, $(\mu_p, \mu_q)=(0.56, 0.95)$, in Fig.~\ref{fig:mon_contour_all}.
 The velocities are normalized by the maximum absolute value between $v_y$ and $v_r$, highlighting that the radial velocity has a much larger magnitude than the y-velocity.
-As shown in Figure~\ref{fig:mon_contour_FOM_y_vel}, the y-velocity is nearly uniform across the monitor surface, except at the edge, where it changes due to the acceleration of the purging flow.
-As shown in Figure~\ref{fig:mon_contour_ROM_y_vel}, the ROM captures this behavior well, which is also partially observed in the area on top of the heater in Figure~\ref{fig:contour_ERROR_y_vel}.
-Moreover, Figure~\ref{fig:mon_contour_ERROR_y_vel} demonstrates that the ROM provides accurate y-velocity predictions across the entire surface, with a maximum error of 0.16\%.
-In contrast, the radial velocity exhibits higher errors, as shown in Figure~\ref{fig:mon_contour_ERROR_radial_vel}, especially near the wafer edge at $t=1s$.
-In fact, the velocity components of the purging flow play a crucial role in controlling particle contamination.
-The y-velocity directs particles toward the wafer surface, while the radial velocity transports them from the center toward the edge.
-Consequently, particles near the center must travel a longer distance to reach the edge, driven by the combined action of the radial and y-velocity.
-Moreover, the lower radial-to-y velocity ratio near the wafer center increases the risk of particle contamination and reduces the efficiency of particle removal.
-Thus, the low errors for both radial and y-velocity near the wafer center, as shown in Figures~\ref{fig:mon_contour_ERROR_y_vel} and~\ref{fig:mon_contour_ERROR_radial_vel}, suggest that the ROM accurately captures the key flow dynamics in the region most vulnerable to particle contamination.
+As shown in Fig.~\ref{fig:mon_contour_FOM_y_vel}, the y-velocity is nearly uniform across the monitor surface, except at the edge, where it changes due to the acceleration of the purging flow.
+As shown in Fig.~\ref{fig:mon_contour_ROM_y_vel}, the ROM captures this behavior well, which is also partially observed in the area on top of the heater in Fig.~\ref{fig:contour_ERROR_y_vel}.
+Moreover, Fig.~\ref{fig:mon_contour_ERROR_y_vel} demonstrates that the ROM provides accurate y-velocity predictions across the entire surface, with a maximum error of 0.16\%.
+In contrast, the radial velocity exhibits higher errors, as shown in Fig.~\ref{fig:mon_contour_ERROR_radial_vel}, especially near the wafer edge at $t=1$s.
+Taken together, the ROM captures the overall trend of radial velocity fields on the wafer surface well with a small number of POD modes~($r=5$), but it falls short in accurately predicting very localized features where the FOM exhibits sharp gradients near the edge.
+This is a common feature of global linear modal approximations.
+While incorporating---heuristically---more local mode shapes or nonlinear manifolds could potentially alleviate this issue, such extensions significantly increase the complexity of the OpInf problem \cite{GEELEN2023115717}.
+For further discussions on both intrusive and nonintrusive localized ROM frameworks, see \cite{amsallem2012nonlinear, geelen2022localized, buhr2020localized}.